synchroazel/img-search/README.md

 The following project had been proposed as a competition, in which each group had to build and train their engine and test it on a new dataset on the competition deadline.

-The following is adapted from the assignment sheet:

 ## Objective

 The main objective of the project is to create an image search engine where a query image is fed to a model that will